srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

   FPGA bitstream built on 0000/00/00 00:00:00:00 using commit 00000000
   Setting manual TX/RX offset to 65 samples
   Waiting PHY to initialize ... done!

+To run the 106 PRB srsUE simply use *106* as input parameter in the command above.

 Once the FPGA has correctly synchronized to the selected cell you should see a similar console output during the attach procedure::